neondatabase/website/content/docs/guides/bemi.md

 ## Create a replication slot and publication

-If you won’t be using the default [neon_superuser](https://neon.tech/docs/manage/roles#the-neonsuperuser-role) role to connect to Bemi, run these commands to create a Postgres publication and add the required replication identity:
+Run these commands to create a Postgres publication and add the required replication identity:

 ```sql
 -- Create "bemi" PUBLICATION to enable logical replication